irabudev/zoom-sdk-guide/README.md

 In Xcode, navigate back to the bridging header file we created earlier.
 Add the line `#import <MobileRTC/MobileRTC.h>` to the header file and now, your project should recognize all MobileRTC functions, delegates, etc. You can test this out by going to `ViewController.swift` and typing `MobileRTC` in your `viewDidLoad()` function and seeing if Xcode presents any options for you.

 # Bitcode Setup
 By this point, if you have tried to build your project, you may have realized that Xcode throws a linker error at you.
 Upon closer inspection, it looks like MobileRTC does not contain bitcode, which makes Xcode unhappy.
-To fix this error, click on your project target and go to the `Build Settings` tab.
+To fix this error, navigate to your project target and click on the `Build Settings` tab.
 Search `bitcode` and set the `Enable Bitcode` setting value from `Yes` to `No`.
 Building the project now should work without any problems.

-**At this point, you have now fully integrated MobileRTC into your program.
+**At this point, you have fully integrated MobileRTC into your program.
 You can refer to the `Zoom iOS MobileRTC.pdf` file from earlier to look at how to setup the API for MobileRTC and begin using the framework.
 The rest of the guide will focus on integrating Zoom Service into the app.**

 # Zoom Service Setup
 ## Adding ZoomService.swift
-Download the [ZoomService.swift](https://github.com/george-lim/zoom-service) file and add it to your project, making sure that your project target is checked off.
+Download the [ZoomService.swift](https://github.com/george-lim/zoom-service) file and add it to your project, making sure that your project target is checked off for the file.

 ## Authenticate SDK function call in AppDelegate.swift
 In your `AppDelegate.swift` file, add the line `ZoomService.sharedInstance.authenticateSDK()` in your `didFinishLaunchingWithOptions` function.